Identifying sites that may be contaminated

 The CSR also specifies timelines for completing site investigations, prescribes when reports must be submitted to the ministry and allows for exemptions from the site investigation requirements when there are overlapping requirements in other parts of EMA or other legislation.

-Protocol 12, Site Risk Classification, Reclassification, and Reporting (PDF, 500KB) requires submitting a site risk classification report at various points in the site identification process.
+Protocol 12: Site Risk Classification, Reclassification and Reporting (Revised) (PDF, 737KB) requires submitting a site risk classification report at various points in the site identification process.

 For more information about on-site investigation and reporting requirements for site identification, review: